► The first-ever Aston Martin SUV

 Aston Martin DBX: what does it look like?

-Although the new pictures show a heavily camo’d version of the new SUV, you can still tell it’s an Aston Martin, with that gaping signature grille and lights which appear to be directly lifted off the V8 Vantage.
+Although the latest pictures show a heavily camo’d version of the new SUV (and branding - proof that camo is now part of the marketing message), you can still tell it’s an Aston Martin, with that gaping signature grille and lights which appear to be directly lifted off the V8 Vantage.
+It looks like the DBX borrows the rear light signature from the Vantage and DBS, too, we'd say.

 Nevertheless, the broad strokes of the new car are clear to see, and it looks a little more compact than its inevitable Urus and Cayenne-shaped competition.
 The DBX does have four doors though, so practicality is still an important factor for Gaydon.